Admitted Graduate Students

 When you View Your Decision letter, you can accept or deny the offer of admission through the Reply to Offer link.
 Please ensure you Reply to Offer before the deadline indicated in your admission letter.
-You are not required to submit an admission/enrollment deposit.
+You will be required to submit a tuition deposit.
 If you received an award, you will also need to log in to the GWeb Information System and complete the online award acceptance form.
 To log into GWeb, enter your GWid (provided in your admission letter) and Personal Identification Number (PIN).
 By default, your PIN is your date of birth in this format: MMDDYY.

 - 3. Your GW Identity and joining the GW community!

-To be able to access GW systems and register for classes you must set up your GWeb account and create your GWMail email account.
-GWeb is the gateway to your student records.
+To be able to access GW systems and register for classes you must set up your GWeb, which is the gateway to your student records.
 Through GWeb, you can search and register for classes, view grades, print unofficial transcripts, update your personal information and check your student account.
 To log into GWeb, you will need to enter your GWID number provided in your admission letter (it starts with a G and is followed by 8 numbers) and your Personal Identification Number (PIN).
 By default, your PIN is your date of birth in this format: MMDDYY.

 We also encourage you to join our community and other newly admitted students on our CCAS Graduate Admitted Students Facebook Group.
 Here, you can connect with our current graduate student ambassadors as well as your future classmates to ask questions, learn about housing options in and around the D.C. area, and even find potential roommates.
 You may also reach out directly to our graduate student ambassadors at [email protected] with any specific questions you might have about student life at GW.

 - 4. Review financial aid

 Your admissions letter would have indicated if you are receiving a Columbian College award.
 If you did receive an award, please ensure you follow the steps in your award letter to accept the award; these steps are different from the steps for accepting your admission letter.